emmyemi/esorp-profiles/README.md

 * Keep pages related to ESO and ESO roleplay.
 * All content (characters, media, etc.) must belong to you, or be used with permission or otherwise within the boundaries of United States copyright law.
 * All artwork, even if signed and/or watermarked, must be provided with accurate, visible credit given to the artist (unless, of course, you *are* the artist).
 * Any and all NSFW content **must** come with a clear and visible warning.
 If you aren&rsquo;t quite sure how to do this, I&rsquo;ve provided a script to generate one [here](https://gist.github.com/emmyemi/aaa0a4ba7b5f51d5ba6298f9de708f11).
+If you don&rsquo;t include one, I&rsquo;ll take the liberty of embedding mine for you.
 * Harmful, malicious, or privacy-endangering code will **not** be permitted.
 * Content that does not adhere to the [ESO-RP forum rules](http://eso-rp.com/forum/m/9324623/viewthread/27951247) (in summary: &ldquo;Don&rsquo;t be a dick.&rdquo;) will not be permitted.